 Emergency services in Algeria

-In the case of an emergency, expats can dial 112 from a mobile, but operators may only speak French.
-Emergency response times may be slow, especially in remote regions.
+In case of an emergency, expats can dial 112 from a mobile phone.
+That said, operators may only speak French and emergency response times may be slow, especially in remote regions.
 Expats should also have their embassy’s emergency number saved.